‘There’s no news like Florida news’

 The chances of lightning appearing somewhere near you are also pretty high.
 Personally, I call it the ‘Crack-Boom Factor’.

-It goes something like this: If you’ve ever been really close to a lightning strike, you hear the actual crack/scary noise from the lightning bolt(s), followed by a most-definite, very loud boom.
+It goes something like this: If you’ve ever been really close to a lightning strike, several things can happen, First, you’ll hear the actual crack of the lightning bolt.
+At the same time, the atmosphere is suddenly overheated heated by the lightning bolt(s), followed by a most-definite, very loud boom, that rolls away..
 It’s the time interval between the crack and the boom that tells the story.
 It’s a crude measurement of how close that son-of-a-bitch hit the Earth.
-As in, near you.
+As in, near your ass.

 Lightning bolt hits tree next to home.
 Note small secondary strike hitting the power pole to the left (Courtesy OSHA)